 - Develop a deeper understanding of how the changing instructional landscape is influencing teacher and principal development and practice

-- Learn how induction programs and mentoring practices can be at the cutting edge of professional development that supports the implementation of CCSS, fosters social and emotional learning and helps realize the potential of blended learning strategies
+- Access cutting edge professional development strategies that supports the implementation of CCSS, fosters social and emotional learning and helps realize the potential of blended learning

-- Build their educational leadership capacity by contributing to the Symposium community of learning, strengthening relationships, and serving as a thought-partner and resource to other participants
+- Build their educational leadership capacity by contributing to the symposium community of learning, strengthening relationships, and serving as a thought-partner and resource to other participants

 - Relates to Symposium outcomes

 - Reveals depth

-- Includes useful information for mentors
+- Includes useful information for mentors and coaches

-- Builds capacity of teacher leaders
+- Builds capacity and supports professional development of teacher leaders

 - Addresses standardsprofessional and/or student content